 In Year 4, the children begin to develop their ability to self-evaluate and set their own next steps.
 We continue to provide engaging opportunities for the children and aim to accelerate progress to raise standards.

-In the Autumn term, we focus on London and the Thames.
-We take a cross curricular approach.
+In the autumn term, we focus on London and the Thames through a cross curricular approach.
 To link with the theme of the Thames and water, we learn about the water cycle and make waterproof devices, which we design ourselves and evaluate.
 We also focus on the novel Varjak Paw by S. F. Siad.

-This term Magpie and Starling Class will have P.E. on Thursdays and Swimming will be on a Monday for both classes.
+This term Magpie will have PE on a Monday and Friday.
+Starling Class will have P.E. on Wednesdays and Fridays.
 We will be following our REAL PE program to develop children’s basic core balance and agility skills.
 All children need to have full P.E. kit to participate.
 Our P.E. uniform is white t-shirt, navy/black shorts and trainers or plimsolls.

 Homework goes out on Friday and should come back on the following Monday.
 It will include spellings linked to their topic work, literacy and numeracy work.
 It is very important that the children read at home every day for 20 minutes.
 There is evidence to suggest that children that read consistently perform better at reading and writing.